chisophugis/lbd/source/oldver.rst

 If you work on the latest LLVM version only, please skip this chapter.
 LLVM version 3.2 released in 20 December, 2012.
 Version 3.1 released in 22 May, 2012.
-This book started from August, 2012.
+This book started from September, 2012.
 This chapter discuss the old version start from 3.1.